SanketPatole/Automated-Meme-Compilations/README.md

 ### YouTube API account

-* To automate video uploads to YouTube, you need to have YouTube API account setup beforehand.
+* To automate video uploads to YouTube, you need to have YouTube API account set up beforehand.
 Please refer following webpage for more details. https://developers.google.com/youtube/v3/getting-started

 * Once the api account is set up, you need to audit your application with YouTube.
 If your application is not audited by YouTube, you won't be able to make your videos public.
 Please refer following webpage for more details.